khanmcodes/khanmcodes/README.md

-# Hi there, I'm Khan Muhammad 👋
+# Hi, I'm Khan Muhammad 👋

 I'm a Computer Science student at [IBA University](https://www.iba-suk.edu.pk), specializing in AI.
 I’ve been passionate about coding since I was in grade 8, and I love diving into new challenges and technologies.

 ## 👨‍🚀 What am I doing on GitHub?
-I’m here to share my assignments, projects, and overall coding experience with the world.
+I’m here to share my coding projects, designs, case studies and overall coding experience with the world.
 Feel free to explore them to get a sense of my skills and what I’ve been working on!

 ## 🛠️ Skills
 - **Programming Languages**: